-If you have a pelvic infection, get infections easily, or have certain cancers, don't use Mirena.
+If you have an untreated genital infection, get infections easily, or have certain cancers, don't use Mirena.
 Less than 1% of users get a serious pelvic infection called pelvic inflammatory disease (PID).
-If you have persistent pelvic or stomach pain or if Mirena comes out, tell your healthcare provider (HCP)...
+If you have persistent pelvic or stomach pain, excessive bleeding after placement, or if Mirena comes out, tell your healthcare professional (HCP)...
 Continue below

 If you've discussed your birth control options with your healthcare provider and decided Mirena may be right for you, it's time to schedule an appointment.

 If more than six weeks have passed since you had your baby, talk to your healthcare provider about getting Mirena.

 Mirena can be placed by your healthcare provider during an office visit

 Mirena can be used while breastfeeding if more than six weeks have passed since you had your baby, but be sure to discuss it with your healthcare provider

 If you are breastfeeding, Mirena is not likely to affect the quality or amount of your breast milk or the health of your nursing baby.
 However, isolated cases of decreased milk production have been reported among women using progestin-only birth control pills